Publication

 Under the PDPA, employers must adopt internal company rules and procedures where they introduce: (i) a whistleblowing system or other system for reporting workplace infringements; (ii) limitations or restrictions on the usage of the organisation’s resources for private or non-work related purposes; and/or (iii) introduction of a monitoring or access control system relating to workplace attendance and discipline.
 As a minimum, they must notify employees in a fair and accurate manner about the scope and operation of the relevant arrangement and about the employees’ and employer’s obligations thereunder.

-A controller may be released in full or in part from the obligation to give data subjects a privacy notice where they lawfully processes personal data for journalistic purposes or for the purposes of academic, artistic or literary expression or where the processing is limited to photographing a data subject in the course of his/her public activity or at a public place for the purposes of creation of a photographic or audio-visual work.
+A controller may be released in full or in part from the obligation to give data subjects a privacy notice where the controller lawfully processes personal data for journalistic purposes or for the purposes of academic, artistic or literary expression or where the processing is limited to photographing a data subject in the course of his/her public activity or at a public place for the purposes of creation of a photographic or audio-visual work.

 Rights to access information